-Explore the world of K-9 search and rescue (SAR) dogs, including the air, scent, wilderness, human-remains detection, disaster and trailing specialties, with certified and in-training SAR dogs.
+Explore the world of K-9 search and rescue (SAR) dogs, including the air, scent, wilderness, human-remains detection, disaster, and trailing specialties, with certified and in-training SAR dogs.
 Learn how to choose, train, and test SAR dogs, and discuss scent theory, field support, and other topics.
-No open-toed shoes will be allowed.
-Age 13 and up.
+Age ll and up.